How to Type Pinyin with Tone Marks on Any Device

 Written by Tanner

-Updated 1 year ago
+Updated 5 months ago

 Pinyin - 拼音 (pīn yīn) is not just a tool for mastering Mandarin Chinese pronunciation: many students also find writing out pinyin is a great way to memorize the correct tones for new vocabulary.